RoheLab/fastRG/README.md

 If directed == T, then fastRG does not symmetrize the graph.
 If directed == F, then fastRG symmetrizes S and A.

 If PoissonEdges == T, then fastRG keeps the multiple edges and avgDeg calculations are on out degree (i.e. rowSums).
 If PoissonEdges == F, then fastRG thresholds each edge so that multiple edges are replaced by single edges.
 In this case, only SBM has edge probabilities exactly given by $\lambda$ (up to scaling for avgDeg).
 The other techniques have edge probabilities $1 - exp(-\lambda)$.

+If Y is specified, then it returns a sparse matrix, with poisson entries, where $E(A) = X S Y'$.
+This is useful for creating sparse rectangular matrices.
+For example, this could be a feature matrix.
+Or, it could be a "rectangular adjacency matrix" for a bipartite graph.

 Values